 Every student is issued an N-95 Respirator mask based on the size determined during the mask fit test.
-It is the responsibility of the student to keep up with their N-95 mask per Grady policy.
+Students are also issued goggles.
+It is the responsibility of the student to keep up with their N-95 mask and goggles per Grady policy.